• Skip to primary navigation

 Almondvale Stadium History

 When it was built, it was joint-venture between the football club and the Livingston Development Corporation as part of the deal that saw the team change its location.
 The LDC was later wound up, at which point ownership was transferred to West Lothian Council, with Livingston agreeing to move there.
-The name of the stadium has changed numerous times owing to sponsorship deals, with Tony Macaroni Area being its moniker since 2015.
+The name of the stadium has changed numerous times owing to sponsorship deals, with Tony Macaroni Area being its moniker between 2015-2024.

 Future Developments